 The personal information you provide will only be used by Newark and Sherwood District Council, the Data Controller, in accordance with General Data Protection Regulation 2016.
 The basis for processing this information is to enable the council to undertake a public task or to provide the service that you are requesting.
 This work includes:

-• Making decisions and providing advice on planning applications (including pre-application advice)
+• Making decisions and providing advice on planning applications (including pre-application advice, planning appeals and enforcement appeals)

 • Making planning policies